AliveToolkit/alive2/README.md

 Troubleshooting
 --------
+* Check the “LLVMConfig.cmake” and “CMAKE_PREFIX_PATH” output from CMake in case of build problems.
+CMake may look for configuration information in old installations of LLVM, e.g., under `/opt/`, if these are not set properly.
 * Some combinations of Clang and MacOS versions may give link warnings “-undefined dynamic_lookup may not work with chained fixups,” and runtime errors with “symbol not found in flat namespace.”
 Setting [CMAKE_OSX_DEPLOYMENT_TARGET](https://cmake.org/cmake/help/latest/variable/CMAKE_OSX_DEPLOYMENT_TARGET.html) as a cache entry to 11.0 or less at the beginning of CMakeLists.txt may work around this.
-* CMake may look for configuration information in old installations of LLVM, e.g., under `/opt/`.

 LLVM Bugs Found by Alive2
 --------